becdetat/TequilaMockingbird/README.md

 ## TODOs

-- Generate a random word from a list of words
+- ~~Named list of things~~
+- built in lists
-- Generate a first name from a substantial set of first names
+- gender hints on first names
+- replace named list
+- append to named list
-- Generate a last name from a substantial set of last names
+- generate a date in a range
+- remember and retrieve the last thing that was generated
-- Generate a date of birth from a range
+- generate a date within timespan of a fixed date
+- Named configurations
-- get X number of things (pass in a lambda)
+- Get X number of things
-- Gender hints on first names